 Transaction costs

-Boost conversion by encouraging supporters to cover transaction costs.
+Increase donation amount by encouraging supporters to cover transaction costs.

-During their donation, you can present supporters with the option to cover the transaction costs associated with the donation they're making.
+During their donation, you can present with the option to cover the transaction costs associated with the donation they're making.
 When a supporter elects to cover transaction costs, they donate an additional amount that approximately covers the Fundraise Up platform fees and the payment processing fees charged by Stripe or PayPal.

 Cost coverage modes

-When you open the Transaction costs section of your campaign settings, there are five cost covering modes that can be configured — they are described below.
+When you open the Transaction costs section of your settings, there are five cost covering modes that can be configured — they are described below.

 • Adaptive cost coverage: this fee covering mode uses AI to determine when a supporter should be prompted to cover transaction costs.
 By using AI to learn about supporters who are most likely to cover transaction costs, this approach optimizes conversion.